|Solar Power Plant – What is Solar Energy

 Hybrid Solar Photo-voltaic System

-The power systems are the combination of two different power generation system, they are solar PV and another power generating energy source.
+are the combination of two different power generation system, they are solar PV and another power generating energy source.

 Hybrid Energy System – Solar Power Plant